masak1112/ambs/README.md

-In addition to the 2m temperature, additional meteorological variables like the mean sealevel pressure and the 500 hPa geopotential are fed to the underlying neural networks in order to enhance the model's capability to capture the atmospheric state and its (expected) evolution over time.
+In addition to the 2m temperature, additional meteorological variables like the mean sealevel pressure and the 500 hPa geopotential are fed to the underlying neural networks in order to enhance the model's capability to capture the atmospheric state and its (expected) evolution over time.<br>
+Besides, training on other standard video frame prediction datasets (such as MovingMNIST) can be prerformed.

 The project is currently developed by Amirpasha Mozafarri, Michael Langguth, Bing Gong and Scarlet Stadtler.